-Highlights from recent seasons have included Beauty in Giannini’s Beauty and the Beast with Lyric Opera Baltimore, Rose in Ruddigore (ME), Johanna in Sweeney Todd (MD), Peggy in the premiere of Revolutionary Gentleman (DC), Meggie in the premiere of Catch a Dream (DC), Mrs. Banks in Mary Poppins (TN), and Mabel in The Pirates of Penzance (MD), for which she was nominated for Broadway World’s “Best Actress in a Musical” award for the Baltimore region.
+Other highlights have included Beauty in Giannini’s Beauty and the Beast with Lyric Opera Baltimore, Amalia in She Loves Me (DE), Rose in Ruddigore (ME), Johanna in Sweeney Todd (MD), Peggy in the premiere of Revolutionary Gentleman (DC), Meggie in the premiere of Catch a Dream (DC), Nicky in the premiere of Christmas Again (MI), Mrs. Banks in Mary Poppins (TN), and Mabel in The Pirates of Penzance (MD).
+As Mabel she was nominated for Broadway World’s “Best Actress in a Musical” award for both the Baltimore and Philadelphia regions.

 In concert, Laura has performed soprano solos in the Messiah, Carmina Burana, and Haydn’s Kleine Orgelmesse, among others.
-Last season she performed as part of a chamber music trio with Baltimore's Symphony Number One, debuting contemporary works alongside Schubert's beloved Der Hirt auf dem Felsen.
-This June, she performed opera and musical theater selections as a soloist for Annapolis Opera's "Opera in the Park".
-In past seasons she has joined the Columbia Pro Cantare as a soloist for Mozart’s Regina Coeli (K127) and Rutter’s Requiem, and as a soloist for their Czech music concert this spring.
+She performed as part of a chamber music trio with Baltimore's Symphony Number One, debuting contemporary works alongside Schubert's beloved Der Hirt auf dem Felsen.
+She also performed opera and musical theater selections as a soloist for Annapolis Opera's "Opera in the Park".
+In past seasons she has joined the Columbia Pro Cantare as a soloist for Mozart’s Regina Coeli (K127) and Rutter’s Requiem, and most recently as a soloist for a Czech music concert.

 Laura earned her Graduate Performance Diploma at the Peabody Conservatory in the studio of Dr. Stanley Cornett, where she held a full-tuition assistantship for her work with Peabody’s ESL and Opera departments.
 At Peabody, she was awarded as an Outstanding Voice Student and co-directed “13 Roses: An Evening at the Opera”.
 She also taught an ESL class and led several workshops, including a seminar for the Road Scholars Program on “crossover” singers.
 Laura holds bachelor’s degrees in English and Voice from Indiana University, where she studied with Carlos Montané.